paulbastian/draft-bastian-jose-pkdh/draft-bastian-jose-pkdh.md

 JSON Web Signature (JWS) {{RFC7515}} and JSON Web Algorithms (JWA) {{RFC7518}} specify how to secure content with Hash-based Message Authentication Codes (HMAC) {{RFC2104}} using a shared symmetric key.
 These specifications do not provide means to dynamically derive a MAC key for JWS validation using only public information embedded in the JWS.

-This specification defines a new protected header parameter, `pkds` (public key derived secret), which contains information required to derive an HMAC key using a Diffie-Hellman key agreement (DH-KA) and a key derivation function (KDF).
-The JWS Producer's DH-KA public key appears either in the `pkds` parameter or in a claims element for use in the key agreement computation.
-The `pkds` parameter also includes the JWS Recipient's DH-KA public key, used by the JWS Producer during key agreement, as well as the KDF parameters necessary for deriving the MAC key.
+This specification defines a new protected header parameter, `pkdh` (public key derived HMAC), which contains information required to derive an HMAC key using a Diffie-Hellman key agreement (DH-KA) and a key derivation function (KDF).
+The JWS Producer's DH-KA public key appears either in the `pkdh` parameter or in a claims element for use in the key agreement computation.
+The `pkdh` parameter also includes the JWS Recipient's DH-KA public key, used by the JWS Producer during key agreement, as well as the KDF parameters necessary for deriving the MAC key.

 This specification also defines new `alg` parameter values, that are fully-specified according to [Fully Specified Algorithms](https://www.ietf.org/archive/id/draft-jones-jose-fully-specified-algorithms-00.html).